DR Congo: Militia kill dozens of villagers in Ituri province – DW – 02/11/2025

 Attack on displaced persons' camp repelled

-The previous night, militants also carried out an attcak on a local camp for internally displaced people before being repelled by the local UN peacekeeping force, MONUSCO.
+The previous night, militants also carried out an attack on a local camp for internally displaced people before being repelled by the local UN peacekeeping force, MONUSCO.

 CODECO is one of a myriad of militias fighting over land and resources in east Congo.
 It has frequently targeted displacement camps.

-CODECO militia are a loose group of fighters from the Lendu community, accused by the UN in the past of violent attacks, often on the majority Hema community in Ituri province.
+CODECO militia is a loose group of fighters from the Lendu community, accused by the UN in the past of violent attacks, often on the majority Hema community in Ituri province.

 "But they are limited, especially when the attackers come in large numbers, as they did last night [when attacking the nearby villages]," Okala added.